dart-archive/www.dartlang.org/src/site/articles/doc-comment-guidelines/index.markdown

 Format your text using the markup specified in section 15.1.2 of the
 [Dart Language Specification](/docs/spec/).
-Although dartdoc currently recognizes some additional markdown (as noted below), it might not always.
+Although docgen currently recognizes some additional markdown (as noted below), it might not always.